 I tell the Boss Band to be ready to do ‘Lord’s Prayer’ with the Banshees.
 I think the discordant mix of two bands will only add to the spiritual aura at the end of ‘Starman.’
 It will give me time to switch into my Ziggy persona, costume, and makeup.

 Next we run through the Ziggy songs I duet with Bowie, culminating in ‘Panic in Detroit,’ where youth vanquishes age.
 My Ziggy is triumphant.
 Then I leave Bowie to introduce The Thin White Duke, with ‘Yassassin’ as his answer to racism.
 Amar joins him singing the title every time it comes up.
-Mike joins the dervish dancers as they try using the moonwalk in their whirling.
+Mike joins the dervish dancers as he tries using the moonwalk in their whirling.
 Duncan is their rag doll to toss about.

 Queen comes on and runs through their set.
 Billy is again filling in for Brian May, who stayed in London to be with wife and child, domesticating the rocker.
-Billy is ecstatic to relive his rockstar dreams.
+Billy is ecstatic to relive his rock star dreams.
 Deacy and Taylor seem fine with the substitution.
 Brian is flying in Friday, so Billy has to make the most of this opportunity to show off his licks.
 The other Queen members compliment his originality instead of merely mimicking Brian May.
 The rest of the Knobs are disgruntled, back to just being roadies.
 Roadies are never happy.

 With only the finale to rehearse, we break for dinner.
 The Banshees have decided they know their one song well enough.